polla-fattah/nnott/tutorial/concepts/fundamentals.md

 ---
-title: Fundamentals
+title: "Fundamentals: Neurons, Layers, Networks"
 ---

-# Fundamentals: Neurons, Layers, Networks

 Understanding neural networks starts with the simplest building block: a neuron that performs a weighted sum followed by a non-linearity.
 This section connects the theory to the code in the scalar and vectorized implementations.